maxu-bit/xuma.github.io/_pages/about.md

 A Short Biography
 ------
 Bo Tang was born in Linchuan, Jiangxi Province, China, in 1985.
 He received the B.S. and Ph.D. degrees in electrical engineering from Tsinghua University, Beijing, China, in 2006 and 2011, respectively.
 From July 2011 to June 2017, he was with the Electronic Engineering Institute, Hefei, China, as an Assistant Professor.
-Since July 2017, he has been with the College of Electronic Engineering, National University of Defense Technology,Hefei, China, where he is currently an Associate Professor.
+Since July 2017, he has been with the College of Electronic Engineering, National University of Defense Technology, Hefei, China, where he is currently an Associate Professor.
 His research interests include array signal processing, MIMO systems and waveform design for active sensing systems.

 Education
 ------
 * Ph.D, Electrical Engineering, Tsinghua University, Beijing, China, 2011
 * B.Sc., Electrical Engineering, Tsinghua University, Beijing, China, 2006

-Professional Experience
+Working Experience
 ------
 * Associate Professor, College of Electronic Engineering, National University of Defense Technology, Hefei, China, 2017 to present
 * Assistant Professor, Division of Information Engineering, Electronic Engineering Institute, Hefei, China, 2011-2017